CentreForDigitalHumanities/I-analyzer/documentation/Indexing-on-server.md

 ## Indexing
 Start a screen with a descriptive name (e.g., `screen -S index-superb-corpus`).
 Go to the server's `data` directory, and run `source env/bin/activate`.
 Move to backend directory: `cd source/backend`

 Call the flask command for indexing, e.g., `flask es -c superb-corpus -p`.
 The production flag indicates that we have a *versioned* index after this: `superb-corpus-1`.
+You can also choose to add the `--rollover` (`-r`) flag: this is equivalent with automaticaly calling `flask alias` after `flask es`.
+As it's advisable to double-check a new index before setting / rolling over the alias, this flag should be used with caution.

+## Additional indexing flags
+It is also possible to only add settings and mappings by providing the `--mappings-only` or `-m` flag.
+This is useful, for instance, before a `REINDEX` via Kibana from one Elasticsearch cluster to another (which is often faster than reindexing from source).

 ## Alias
+Either:
-You will need to create an alias `superb-corpus` on Kibana manually:
+- create an alias `superb-corpus` on Kibana manually:
 `PUT suberb-corpus-1/_alias/superb-corpus`.
 After this, the corpus will be reachable under the alias.
+- or: run `flask es alias -c superb-corpus-name`.
+This will set an alias with the name defined by `es_alias` or (fallback) `es_index`.
+If you additionally provide the `--clean` flag, this will also remove the index with the lower version number.
+Naturally, this should only be used if the new index version has the expected number of documents, fields, etc., and the old index version is fully dispensable.

 ## Indexing from multiple corpus definitions
 If you have separate datasets for different parts of a corpus, you may combine them by setting the `ES_INDEX` variable in the corpus definitions to the same `overarching-corpus` index name.